eclipse/epsilon-website/mkdocs/docs/doc/egl.md

 }
 ```

 Note that in order to indent lines 2-4 of the output with one tab, we had to "pull" line 3 of the template at the same indentation level as its container `for` loop, which is not ideal.
-To format both the template and its output properly in this case, we can use `-%]` instead of `%]` to close the `for` loop statement in line 2.
+To format both the template and its output properly in this case, since Epsilon 2.4, we can use `-%]` instead of `%]` to close the `for` loop statement in line 2.
 This will instruct a built-in EGL formatter to remove one indentation character (see the `setIndenters` method above) from each of the lines of the content produced within the `for` loop.
 The template below uses this feature to produce the same output as the template above.

 ```egl
 digraph G {